karthikm15/Classification-of-Melanoma-Images-Through-GANs-VAEs-and-Other-ML-Models/README.md

 ### Variational Autoencoders:

-The variational auto encoder trained on the MNIST dataset due to computational expenses.
+The variational autoencoder trained on the MNIST dataset due to computational expenses.
 Here were the steps taken to implement the model:
 - Read in the MNIST dataset, define train and test datasets, and determine activation function.
 - Create the encoder using a series of convolutional and dropout layers.
 - Create the decoder using a series of dense, convolutional, and dropout layers.